-GASB 77 constituted a plausibly exogenous increase in the transparency of local governments' tax incentive spending; however, non-tax incentives (such as grants and low-interest financing) were not affected by the new policy, nor were municipalities in states that do not require their cities to adhere to these standards.
+GASB 77 constituted a plausibly exogenous increase in the transparency of local governments' tax incentive spending; however, nontax incentives (such as grants and low-interest financing) were not directly affected by the new policy, nor were municipalities in states that do not require their cities to adhere to these standards.
 We use a difference-in-differences design to test whether or not GASB 77 caused cities to reduce their tax incentive spending.
-This allows us to examine if the enacting of this transparency standard led to fewer incentives deals or smaller amounts of tax abatements.
+This allows us to examine if the enacting of this transparency standard led to fewer or less generous incentives deals.

 We find that GASB 77 did not cause affected municipalities to reduce their tax incentive spending in the aggregate.
-Why was this transparency reform seemingly ineffective?
-We take several steps towards answering this question.
-First, we collect original data from thousands of municipal annual financial reports (ACFRS) and estimate that at least 20% of municipalities have simply failed to comply with the transparency reform.
+We take several steps to determine why this transparency reform was seemingly ineffective.
+First, we collect original data from thousands of municipal annual comprehensive financial reports (ACFRs) and estimate that at least 24% of municipalities have simply failed to comply with the transparency reform.
 Second, to gauge the salience of the transparency reform among policymakers, we conduct original elite surveys of 651 local government officials and 322 heads of finance for municipalities.
 We find that not only are many government officials uncertain about whether their own municipality complies with GASB 77, but many respondents in both samples had a limited understanding of the rule itself.
 Third, we conduct interviews with supporters of GASB 77 regarding why the policy may have been unsuccessful.
 Explanations of the limited impact of GASB 77 from these elite interviews include issues of non-compliance by cities and loopholes with GASB 77.
 The two successful cases of cities reforming incentives due to GASB 77 disclosures are cases of local interest groups harnessing the increased transparency for policy change.